alncat/opusDSD/README.md

 After executing these steps, you have all pkls and files required for running opus-DSD2.

 We provided a mask pkl file for spliceosome using the EMPIAR deposited definiton of multi-bodies in https://drive.google.com/file/d/19fKECY3BDNboXmRUp0fPo9YJf3QarR_u/view?usp=drive_link .
+In this folder, you can also find the pose and ctf pkl and the global mask, which are named as consensus_data_pose_euler.pkl, consensus_data_ctf.pkl and mask.mrc, respectively.

 **Data preparation under the hood**